 2. Chosen Assets

 The assets you choose will determine how your portfolio performs.
-This is based on several factors – most importantly, your risk tolerance and investing goals.
+This depends on several factors, most notably your risk tolerance and investing goals.

 For example, a short-term investor may be simply holding money for a few years while they save up to buy a home.
 This person will generally want liquid investments with relatively little chance of volatility; they don’t have much time for things to go wrong.